mnorrish/data-structures-and-algorithms/README.md

 _Inspired by [no-stack-dub-sack/cs-playground-react](https://github.com/no-stack-dub-sack/cs-playground-react)_

-I too am a mostly self-taught programmer who sometimes feels imposter symdrome in comparison to those who had more formal education in computer science.
+As a mostly self-taught programmer, I too sometimes feel imposter symdrome in comparison to those who had a more formal education in computer science.

 Here is my collection of data structures and algorithms.

-Most are written in TypeScript as it's my favourite working language but I may add implementations in other languages too.
+All are written in TypeScript as it's my favourite working language but in the future I may add implementations in other languages too.

 ## To install